Course overview

 Please note to be accepted onto this course; you will also need to demonstrate that you meet the minimum standards of English.
 For this course, applicants are required to achieve the equivalent of an IELTS (academic) score of 7.0 or above with no less than 6.0 in each section.

-For general questions on the MSc Chiropractic (Graduate Entry) qualification or to register your interest in the course, please use the contact form below.
+For general questions on the MSc Chiropractic (Pre-registration) qualification or to register your interest in the course, please use the contact form below.

 Course Fees

-Our current course costs for the MSc Chiropractic (Graduate Entry) course 2024 entry are per annum and are shown below.
+Our current course costs for the MSc Chiropractic full time course for 2024 entry are per annum and are shown below.

 International